jonvis23/jonvis23.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>Hello!
-My name is John Elvis, currently based in Nairobi, Kenya.I'm a business IT student with an interest and focus in Data Science.
+My name is John Elvis, currently based in Nairobi, Kenya.I'm a Business IT student with an interest and focus in Data Science.
 I love computers and dealing with chunks of data.</p>

 <h2>Skills</h2>